nrwl/nx/docs/shared/react-tutorial/10-computation-caching.md

 chunk    {3} styles.3ff695c00d717f2d2a11.css (styles) 147 bytes ={0}= [initial] [rendered]
 ```

+Note the usage of carot here in the `^build` value.
+This is used to signify that all project's `build` targets are dependent on the `build` target of all dependencies.

+2. Our `@myorg/data` lib is a dependency of our application, and if we look at `libs/data/project.json`, we can see that it has a `build` target.
+   (As you may recall, we used the `@nrwl/js:lib` generator to create this lib, which includes a `build` target by default.)

+You can read more about the Nx Task Graph and how to define your own task graph rules [here](concepts/mental-model#the-task-graph).
+{% /callout %}

 **Now, run `npx nx build todos` again, and you see the results appearing instantly:**

 ```shell